 11. Paint a Picture With Words–and VR

-Agencies can offer - as part of their services - to review their clients’ listings and advise them on the types of words to use.
+Agencies can offer - as part of their services - to review their team's real estate listings and advise them on the types of words to use.
 This also applies to your paid ads–is a particular home sunny, or is it sun-soaked?
-Just like when your clients give a tour of a home, agencies can paint a picture to jog the prospects’ imaginations.
+Just like when you give a tour of a home, marketing teams can paint a picture to jog the prospects’ imaginations.

-Have your clients use virtual staging software to show their local listings in different themes!
+Have your agents use virtual staging software to show their local listings in different themes!
 One buyer might want a nursery, while another might be looking for a home office.
-Use different versions in your ads when targeting specific demographics.
+Use different versions of your Facebook Messenger ads and Instagram Ads when targeting specific demographics.

 How to Build Your Agency’s Successful Real Estate Marketing Plan